pineapplemachine/PyDwarf/docs/scripts.md

 Makes all animal men playable in adventure mode by adding a [OUTSIDER_CONTROLLABLE] token to each.

+## pineapple.playcivs.controllable

+Civilizations Playable in Fortress Mode.
+Created by Sophie Kirschner.

+Makes civilizations playable in fortress mode by adding [SITE_CONTROLLABLE] tokens to them.
+Defaults to making all civilizations controllable in this way, but the script accepts an entities argument that can be used to set which entities should receive the token.
+Any entities which possess the token at the time of running the script but aren't in the entities list will have the token removed!
+Note that if this isn't used in conjunction with other mods, it may not be practical to play as non-dwarf civilizations due to missing items, professions, reactions, etc.

+#### Arguments:

+* **entities:** The entities to which [SITE_CONTROLLABLE] tokens should belong.
+Defaults to "\*", meaning all entities should be controllable.

 ## pineapple.sanitize.nonexistentids

 Created by Sophie Kirschner.